jina-ai/dashboard/README.md

 ### **LogStream and Task Monitoring**
 Dig deeper into your Jina Flow using the LogStream, and debug your Flow by viewing your logs in real-time!
-Jina makes it extremely easy to stay on top of your search deployment by tracking key performance metrics.
-Identify bottlenecks within your Flow through the Jina Dashboard.
-Filter, group, and search based on Pod, log-level, or message!
+Jina makes it extremely easy to stay on top of your search deployment by allowing you to filter, group, and search logs based on Pod, log-level, or message!

 <p align="center">
 <img src=".github/.README_images/logging.gif?raw=true" alt="log server settings" width="100%">
 </p>

 ### **Hub Integration**
 Browse Hub images uploaded by other users!
 Search and filter images according to various tags.
 Identify all information needed to use the Hub Pods with ease.
-All you need is a simple Docker pull command, but Jina also provides more complex usage directions.
+All you need is a simple Docker pull command.
 Embrace the power of Open Source and a community-driven codebase!

 # Contents